saltkid/tbg/README.md

 #     see https://learn.microsoft.com/en-us/windows/terminal/customize-settings/profile-appearance#background-image-stretch-mode for more information
 #------------------------------------------
 ```
-## Default Config
-This is what is used by **tbg** to edit the `settings.json` *Windows Terminal* uses.
-It also keeps track of the currently used config, whether it is this default config or a user config.
 ### Fields
 | Field | Valid Values | Description |
 | --- | --- | --- |